Characters / Hikonin Sentai Akibaranger

 - The Man Behind the Man: In Season 2.

-- Master of Disguise: She can change both her clothes and appearance instantly.
+- Master of Disguise: She can change both her clothes and appearance instantly, along with her voice.
 In contrast with Enter, the primary villain of the official Sentai series Akibaranger airs alongside, who merely changes his clothes, retaining his appearance and even his signature sunglasses.

 - Ms. Fanservice: Being a female Commander, this kind of thing is in the job description.
 And being played by a former adult movie actress doesn't help either.
 Nose bleeds happen.